lvlivingston/bamabargainbarn/readme.md

 ---
 ### **Tech Stack**
-It's a responsive eCommerce web application hosted on Heroku utilizing Django with Python, PostgreSQL, HTML, CSS, and the payments API from [Stripe](https://stripe.com/docs/development/quickstart?lang=python).
+It's a responsive eCommerce web application (soon to be hosted on Heroku) utilizing Django with Python, PostgreSQL, HTML, CSS, and the payments API from [Stripe](https://stripe.com/docs/development/quickstart?lang=python).

 ###### **API Details**
 The [Stripe](https://stripe.com/docs/implementation-guides/core-payments) payments API is connected via test mode only.
 Currently, I have successfully connected to the API, setup a shopping cart, checkout, and pay views.
 With the test credit card information, it's possible to see the successful and cancel payment paths, but there is a small issue with the webhook that needs to be debugged to update inventory and clear out the shopping cart after purchase.